webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 #### `ontrack`

 `ontrack` is a callback that is fired when an RTP packet is received from the remote peer.
-The incoming packets would have been declared in the Session Description that was passed to `setRemoteDescription`
+The incoming packets would have been declared in the Session Description that was passed to `setRemoteDescription`.

 WebRTC uses the SSRC and looks up the associated `MediaStream` and `MediaStreamTrack` and fires this callback with these details populated.